in 1766 the British military was concentrated in areas acquired from France and Spain, and there were no forts in Virginia

 In 1768 and 1770 treaties and informal agreements, the Cherokee ceded their claims to Virginia as far west as the mouth of the Kentucky River.

-the Iroquois relinquished their claims to Virginia in the 1722 Treaty of Albany, the 1744 Treaty of Lancaster, and the 1768 Treaty of Fort Stanwix
+the Iroquois relinquished their claims to lands south of the Ohio River in the 1722 Treaty of Albany, the 1744 Treaty of Lancaster, and the 1768 Treaty of Fort Stanwix

 Source: ESRI, ArcGIS Online